 Hazard Communication/GHS (HazCom) - Worker Safety Course Online - Canada

 Learn proper Hazard Communications/WHMIS with the information in our safety course.

-Lockout Tagout (LOTO) - Worker Safety Course Online - CA
+Lockout Tagout (LOTO) - Worker Safety Course Online - Canada

 Learn to safely lockout/tagout construction equipment for Canada compliance.

-RT Crane (Rough Terrain) - Operator Safety Course Online - CA
+RT Crane (Rough Terrain) - Operator Safety Course Online - Canada

 Learn how to safely operate a rough terrain crane on Canada construction sites.

 Scaffolding - Safety Training Kit - Canada

 Understand how to safely work with and around scaffolding at your construction site.

 Canadian Occupational Health and Safety (OSH) legislation was enacted to protect workers throughout the country.
 However, it’s not effective if you don’t understand your rights and responsibilities.
 That’s why one of the largest contributors to OSH’s success is the required health and safety training that many Canadian workers have to take.